matn7/Google-Platform-Notes/flashcard/Microservices.md

 ### Refresh configurations at runtime using Spring Cloud Bus.

-1. Push new configuration data into Config repo (User).
+1. User: Push new configuration data into Config repo.
-2. Invoke '/actuator/busrefresh' on any of the microservice instance & config service will load the latest config data (GitHub).
+2. GitHub: Invoke '/actuator/busrefresh' on any of the microservice instance & config service will load the latest config data.
-3. Trigger a config change event & initiate refresh on all the subscribed nodes (Config Service - Message Broker).
+3. Config Service - Message Broker: Trigger a config change event & initiate refresh on all the subscribed nodes.
-4. Reload of the new configurations data from Config Server inside all the microservices without restart (microservices).
+4. Microservices: Reload of the new configurations data from Config Server inside all the microservices without restart.

 ![Refresh configurations at runtime using Spring Cloud Bus.](flashcard-img/refresh-configuration-cloud-bus.png "Refresh configurations at runtime.")

 Though this approach reduce manual work to a great extent, but still there is a single manual step involved which is invoking the '/actuator/busrefresh' on any of the microservice instance.
 Let's see how we can avoid and completely automate the process.

-### Refresh configurations ar runtime using Spring Cloud Bus & Spring Cloud Config Monitor.
+### Refresh configurations at runtime using Spring Cloud Bus & Spring Cloud Config Monitor.

 Spring Cloud Config offers the Monitor library, which enables the triggering of configuration change events in the Config Service.
 By exposing the '/monitor' endpoint, it facilitates the propagation of these events to all listening applications